julzaza/wildwitchherbs/_posts/2025-07-10-top-herbs-for-protection.md

 ---
 layout: single
-title: "aa, Top 11 Protective Herbs in Witchcraft"
+title: "11 Protective Herbs in Witchcraft"
 permalink: /top-protective-herbs-witchcraft/
 excerpt: "Explore the top 11 protective herbs in witchcraft—garlic, rue, mugwort, and more.
 Discover their rich folklore, magical uses, and time-honored spells from witches across the world."
 categories: [Herbal Grimoire]